...

 3. Transform Nervousness Into Excitement

-“I don’t belong here”“I was chosen to speak for a reason.”
+“I don’t belong here.”“I was invited for a reason.”

 The physiological response to nervousness and excitement is almost identical—increased heart rate, heightened awareness, elevated energy.
 The only difference is how we interpret these sensations.
 Be sure to let me know what your personal impromptu public speaking tipsare.
 Which of my best public speaking tips resonates with you?